By Nikolas Vogt

 Growth Hacking is not just a buzzword in Silicon Valley.
 It is a core competence that leading tech companies have developed to systematically grow their customer base.
 I have worked in several global growth roles at Google over the last 7 years.
 During that time I realized there is a fundamental difference in how successful tech companies in Silicon Valley approach growth challenges compared to the rest of the world.
 Here are five powerful Growth Hacking lessons that you can learn from Silicon Valley's leading growth experts:

 Most of Silicon Valley’s marketing and product organizations understand the importance of Growth Hacking or, how they call it, Growth.
 It is an essential part of it; basically the DNA of the most successful tech companies.
 In Europe, most internet companies do not know what Growth Hacking is, nor do many use it.
 Our recent Growth Akademie research showed that 74% of digital professionals have not heard of the term “Growth Hacking” or have not had experience with it.¹

 Many people promote Growth Hacking as a silver bullet or a collection of secret growth hacks or quick fixes.
 This view is too short-sighted.
 So what does Growth Hacking actually mean?
-The most applicable definition is from growth expert Andrew Chen: Based on the most popular definitions by growth pioneers Sean Ellis and Andrew Chen, Growth Hacking is a structured answer to ”How to acquire and retain customers?” that involves (often free) approaches which allow your product to market itself.² It is grounded in rapid experimentation and leverages big platforms.
+Based on the most popular definitions, Growth Hacking is a structured approach to customer acquisition and retention that involves (often free) tactics which allow your product to market itself.
+It is grounded in rapid experimentation and leverages big platforms.

 Here are some examples of typical Growth Hacking approaches: